 - Transfer the bundles to a serving platter and drizzle with garlic butter.
 Serve!

-👍🏼 Tip: Make ahead of time!
+👍🏼 Tip: Make these green bean bundles ahead of time!

 I love recipes that I can prep ahead of time when I'm making a meal with lots of different dishes.
 These bundles are ideal for making ahead.
 Trim the beans, slice the peppers and tie them up with a chive ribbon.